aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 }
 ```

-The parameter `ToDoProps` was set as a `js.Object` trait so it is slightly
+The parameter `ToDoProps` was set as a `js.Object` trait so it is easier to
-easier to interface into the reactjs world.
+interface into the reactjs world.

 Notice that you use a `val` to define `render`.
 Render is required for all
 components so the `methods` that you are creating forces you to define the
 render method.
 Using standard scala syntax, you need to define `val` when you
 instantiate the trait.

 Some methods are not required, such as `willMount`.
-The definition for `willMount` would look like:
+The definition for
+`willMount` would look like:

 ```scala
   willMount = js.defined({ self =>
   })